Transeu/api-rest-documentation/README.md

 bash publish.sh documentation-update-name
 ```

-Where `documentattion-update-run` is branch name to which changes will be pushed.
+Where `documentattion-update-name` is branch name to which changes will be pushed.

 After script executes, please open a Pull Request in documentation repository [https://github.com/Transeu/api-rest-documentation/](https://github.com/Transeu/api-rest-documentation/)